cwcyau/group-information/research_projects.md

 ## Foundations of Machine Learning

+I am generally interested in how to build better machine learning (ML) models for applied scientific applications.
+A general feature of machine learning development is that it is often undertaken by individuals who have actually had very little background in applied sciences.
+As a consequence, ML methods can often be somewhat divorced from the real world realities of applications by stylising the problem into a form which is mathematically or computationally convenient and elegant but, in doing so, making it impractical in the real world.

 ### Stability of machine learning models

 Let $X$ denote an input and $Y$ denote an output and assume a function $f_\theta$ parameterised by $\theta$ links input and output via the relationship $Y = f_\theta(X) + \epsilon$ where $\epsilon$ is iid noise.
 Given data $D = \{\{x_1, y_1\}, \dots, \{x_n,y_n\}\}$, learning corresponds to finding $\hat{theta}$ (or a distribution over $p(\theta|D)$ in a Bayesian setting) that minimises an empirical loss function $L_\theta(D)$: